rosedj1/CMSOfficeHours/Programming/Linux/Linux_Basics.md

 # -a : show all files, even hidden ones
 # -S : Sort files by size.

+# NOTE: Anything in '< >' should be replaced with the appropriate thing.
 pwd                 # Print Working Directory.
 Shows you where you are. cd <path/to/files>  # Change Directory.
 This is how you move around. cd ..               # Go up a dir.